Offences Against the Person Act 1861: Sections 23 and 24: Poisoning

-Sections 23 and 24 cover the insidious forms of attack based on administering poisons or other dangerous chemicals and substances intending to injure another.
+Sections 23 and 24 of the act cover the insidious forms of attack based on administering poisons or other dangerous chemicals and substances intending to injure another.
 Although rarely used today, the offences remain available should the specific circumstances arise, e.g. sending a package containing a dangerous substance to an embassy.

-Section 25 permits a jury to find a person charged with an offence under section 23 guilty of an offence under 24.
+Section 25 of the act permits a jury to find a person charged with an offence under section 23 guilty of an offence under 24.

-Sections 23 to 25 respectively replace sections 1 to 3 of 23 & 24 Vict. c.
+Sections 23 to 25 of the act respectively replace sections 1 to 3 of 23 & 24 Vict. c.
 8 (1860) (unlawful administering of poison).

 Section 26 – Neglecting or causing bodily harm to servants

-This section deals with the problem of neglect by an employer who failed to provide adequate food, clothing and accommodation for staff and servants.
+Section 26 of the act deals with the problem of neglect by an employer who failed to provide adequate food, clothing and accommodation for staff and servants.
 It is punishable on conviction on indictment with imprisonment for a term not exceeding five years.

-This section replaces section 1 of the Poor Law (Apprentices, &c.)
+Section 26 of the act replaces section 1 of the Poor Law (Apprentices, &c.)
 Act 1851 (14 & 15 Vict. c.
 11).

 The offence of assault under that section has been replaced by one of doing or causing bodily harm.

 See also the summary offence under section 6 of the Conspiracy and Protection of Property Act 1875 which could be committed by neglecting to provide medical aid.

 Section 27 – Abandoning or exposing a child under the age of two

-The offence is in practice obsolete, as it has been superseded by the offence of cruelty to persons under sixteen under section 1 of the Children and Young Persons Act 1933.
-The exception to this is that it can be committed by a person who does not have responsibility for the child within the meaning of the 1933 Act (assuming that such a person can unlawfully abandon or expose a child), and also by a person who is under sixteen.
+The offence is in practice obsolete, as it has been superseded by the offence of cruelty to persons under sixteen under section 1 of the Children and Young Persons Act 1933 (23 & 24 Geo.
+5. c.
+12).
+The exception to this is that it can be committed by a person who does not have responsibility for the child within the meaning of the 1933 act(assuming that such a person can unlawfully abandon or expose a child), and also by a person who is under sixteen.

 Explosives, etc.

-Sections 28, 29, 30, and 64 created a range of criminal offences supplementing the Explosive Substances Act 1883 and the Explosives Act 1875.
+Sections 28, 29, 30, and 64 created a range of criminal offences supplementing the Explosive Substances Act 1883 (46 & 47 Vict. c.
+3) and the Explosives Act 1875 (38 & 39 Vict. c.
+17).
 These remain in force, although the Criminal Damage Act 1971 covers all aspects of the resulting damage to property and the Terrorism Act 2000 deals with possession for terrorist purposes.

-Section 28 replaces section 3 of the Arson Act 1846 (malicious injuries by fire).
+Section 28 of the act replaces section 3 of the Malicious Injuries by Fire, etc. Act 1846 (9 & 10 Vict. c.
+25) (malicious injuries by fire).

-Section 29 replaces section 4 of the Arson Act 1846.
+Section 29 of the act replaces section 4 of the Malicious Injuries by Fire, etc. Act 1846 (9 & 10 Vict. c.
+25).

-Section 30 replaces the corresponding offence under section 6 of that Act; the other offences under that section being consolidated elsewhere.
+Section 30 of the act replaces the corresponding offence under section 6 of that act; the other offences under that section being consolidated elsewhere.